 Diamonds.
 Twelve varieties of ‘ALASKA’ t-shirts.
 Crowds of people.
 And even more oddly, Santa.
 I had just arrived in the tiny town of Skagway, Alaska and I was confused already.
-Before arriving in Skagway that August day, all I knew of Skagway was that it was the starting point of the Chilkoot Trail, the route thousands of gold-seekers used to travel up and over the mountains in the late 1890’s on their journey to reach Dawson City, the epicenter of the Klondike Gold Rush (1896-88).
+Before arriving in Skagway that August day, all I knew of Skagway was that it was the starting point of the famed Chilkoot Trail.

 On a high from crossing the US border for free (the payment machine was out-of-order), I was welcomed into Skagway by the sight of three gigantic cruise ships.
 I could spot mountains and a glacier or two behind these huge white monoliths.
 It was a strange contrast.

 Thinking I’d take a little wander before heading to find a campsite for the night, I walked down Skagway’s main street in shock.
 Every single one of the restored shops seemed to be selling every kind of Alaska branded made-in-China merchandise imaginable plus half a dozen diamond sellers and a Christmas store.

 And then I started to notice anyone around me.
 These were not people who were sleeping in their van and cooking on campfires.
 I suddenly felt quite out-of-place and made a hasty retreat.
 Luckily, I did not have to go too far to find an escape.